Personal Project

 An engaging educational experience through accessible science communication.

-The final series successfully transformed complex conservation information into an approachable and visually engaging educational resource.
-Through the use of illustration, colour, and thoughtful information hierarchy, the posters encourage viewers to connect emotionally with the Takahē and become invested in their story.
+The final series transforms complex information about conservation into an approachable and visually engaging educational resource.
+The posters encourage viewers to connect emotionally with the Takahē and become invested in their story.

 Educational design for science communication plays an important role in connecting communities with environmental issues they may not regularly encounter.
 This project demonstrates how thoughtful visual communication can support awareness, empathy, and public engagement with conservation efforts in Aotearoa.